Sixtus94/Html-and-CSS-Projects/README.md

-# This Repository contain html-and-CSS-projects code for my Tech-academy-student projects.
+# This Repository contain html-and-CSS code for Tech-academy-student projects.